bitcoin-dot-org/Bitcoin.org/_includes/ref_core_rpcs-abcdefg.md

 {% autocrossref %}

-*Number; required:* the *minimum* (*m*) number of signatures required to spend satoshis sent to this m-of-n multisig script.
+*Number; required:* the *minimum* (*m*) number of signatures required to spend satoshis sent to this m-of-n multisig pubkey script.

 {% endautocrossref %}